hbrawnak/hbrawnak/README.md

 ### Hi there 👋

 I'm a software engineer 👨‍💻 from Dhaka, Bangladesh 🇧🇩 with 3.5 years experience.
-I love to write code in **PHP, Python** and backend enthusiast who is **algo** and **cloud** lover.
-I know how to use SOLID principle and Design Pattern in code.
+I love to write code in **PHP, Python** and as a backend enthusiast, I always practice **algorithm** and **cloud** based environment.
+I know the usage of SOLID principle and Design Pattern.
 I love to learn new and cutting edge technologies.
 And there’s one last thing, I believe in technics over magic.